top of page

 Neighborhood 3

 The Tinsley Center is located about a mile from the Bridgewater town commons, which is where you’ll find most of the action in this small town.
-Visitors looking for a place to eat before or after the game will notice most of the choices in the area are fast-food chains.
-Locals recommend a stop at Barret’s Ale House, Emma’s Pizza or the local outpost of 99 Restaurant as the best choices near campus.
+Visitors looking for a place to eat before or after the game will have to take a short drive to find most of the local options.
+Most of the choices in the area are fast-food chains, but locals recommend several other choices, including Barrett’s Alehouse, Emma’s Pizza, Gonzalez House, or the local outpost of 99 Restaurant.
 There are no lodging options in the immediate area around campus.
-Visitors will have to check out the areas by the highways.
+Visitors will have to check out the areas closer to the highways.

-Fans visiting Bridgewater from out of town will likely want to continue on to Boston, located 25 miles to the north, or Cape Cod, about 30 miles to the southeast, for more points of interest, dining and lodging options.
+Fans visiting Bridgewater from out of town will likely want to continue to Boston, located 25 miles to the north, or Cape Cod, about 30 miles to the southeast, for more dining, lodging, and points of interest.
 Also located nearby are the coastal towns of Plymouth and New Bedford.

 As is the case at most small schools in the area, you won’t find a huge crowd at the Tinsley Center.
 The average BSU crowd numbers between 200-300 fans, with many of those in attendance having a personal connection with the players down on the court.
-You’ll be sure to find family members from both teams in attendance along with a decent turnout from the student body.
+You’ll be sure to find family members from both teams in attendance, along with a decent turnout from the student body.
+With the majority of the Bears’ schedule consisting of teams from nearby towns in Massachusetts, you are likely to find some fans of the opposing squad in attendance.

 Access 3

-Bridgewater State University is a town of just under 30,000 residents located in southeastern Massachusetts.
-Boston is located about 25 miles to the north and Providence is located about 30 miles to the west.
-Bridgewater State University can be found in the north-central part of town about a mile from the town common.
+Bridgewater State University is a town of just under 29,000 residents located in southeastern Massachusetts.
+Boston is located about 25 miles north, and Providence is located about 30 miles west.
+Bridgewater State University can be found in the north-central part of town, about a mile from the town common.

-Seating consists of wooden bleachers which run along one side of the gymnasium.
+All seating consists of wooden bleachers, which run along one side of the gymnasium.
 There is also limited seating on either end of the court.
-A walking/jogging track runs along the second floor overlooking the court and might be available for fans who wish to stand and take in the action.
+A walking/jogging track runs along the second floor overlooking the court and also serves as a standing room area.
 In a small gym like this, all seats feature excellent views of the action.

 Return on Investment 5

-Admission to a Bears game costs six dollars.
+Admission to a Bears game costs eight dollars.
 All seats are general admission.
 Parking is free in the lot adjacent to the football stadium.
 Concessions are inexpensive, with no item costing more than five dollars.
-Free lineup sheets are available for fans to take as they enter the gym.
 A game at Bridgewater State is an inexpensive entertainment option for local basketball fans.
+As an added value, many nights the men’s and women’s teams will play doubleheaders at a single admission price.

 Extras 2